 - The test consists of approximately 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.

-- Approximately 50 percent of the questions involve calculus and its applications — subject matter that can be assumed to be common to the backgrounds of almost all mathematics majors.
+- Approximately 50 percent of the questions involve calculus and its applications — subject matter that is assumed to be common to the backgrounds of almost all mathematics majors.

-The following content descriptions may assist students in preparing for the test.
+The following content descriptions may assist test takers in preparing for the test.
 The percents given are estimates; actual percents will vary somewhat from one edition of the test to another.

 CALCULUS — 50%

-Material learned in the usual sequence of elementary calculus courses — differential and integral calculus of one and of several variables — includes calculus-based applications and connections with coordinate geometry, trigonometry, differential equations and other branches of mathematics.
+Material learned in the usual sequence of elementary calculus courses — differential and integral calculus of one and of several variables — including calculus-based applications and connections with coordinate geometry, trigonometry, differential equations, and other branches of mathematics.

 ALGEBRA — 25%

 - Elementary algebra: basic algebraic techniques and manipulations acquired in high school and used throughout mathematics